 These are typical pillow lavas, which form near the outer edges of lava flows

-These are typical pillow lavas, which form near the outer edges of lava flows, where the lava forms narrow fingers that crust over.
-When more lava pressure builds up from behind, the tip of the finger breaks out, forming another rounded lobe or "pillow" at the end.
-In this image you can see how several sets of pillow lavas have flowed over each other.
-Beneath the pillow lavas is a more blocky flow.
+These are typical pillow lavas.
+They form near the outer edges of lava flows, creating narrow "fingers" that crust over.
+When lava pressure builds up from behind, the tip of the finger breaks out, forming another rounded lobe, or "pillow," at the end.
+Here you can see how several sets of pillow lavas have flowed over each other.
+Beneath the pillow lavas, the flow is more blocky.
 Image copyright 2000 MBARI.

 Related Links